ansys/pyansys-sound/doc/source/user_guide.rst

 Load a WAV signal
 -----------------

-Most of the processing done by PyAnsys Sound relies on temporal sound signals that are often saved as WAV files.
+Most of the processing done by PyAnsys Sound relies on temporal sound signals that are saved as WAV files.

-.. vale off

 To load a WAV file , you must use the :class:`LoadWav <ansys.sound.core.signal_utilities.LoadWav>` class.
 Once your signal is loaded, you can use all other PyAnsys Sound classes on this signal.

-.. vale on
 .. code:: python

     from ansys.sound.core.signal_utilities import LoadWav